 As a rule, professional organizers tend to have a love affair with Ikea…and I am no exception!
 You’d be hard-pressed to find a better “one-stop-shop” for value-priced organizing and storage products anywhere.
 Spend a few moments on Pinterest searching for organizing ideas, and you will invariably come across countless illustrations of Ikea products creating organizational bliss in homes all across the globe.

-Recently, I came across a blog post on BuzzFeed that showed some great examples of how a simple shopping trip to Ikea can enable you to organize just about any area of your home.
+Recently, I came across a blog post that showed some great examples of how Ikea products can help you to organize just about any area of your home.
 It prompted me to think about the multitude of times that Ikea has come to my rescue when tackling various client organizing projects.

 My client was lucky enough to purchase these units before they were (sadly) discontinued (FYI, Ikea’s replacement line of shelving is called Kallax, which is almost identical to its predecessor).
 The shelving units provide storage for teacher manuals, classroom manipulatives, student books/workbooks, and general teaching tools.
 We used Drona storage cubes in various colors to provide closed storage, and Kassett magazine files to corral teaching manuals and student workbooks.